Golf Fitness - Finding Your Form at the Start of the Season

 For golfers who want to perform their best, staying fit is a necessity, not an option.
 This is borne out by the fact that roughly 85 percent of PGA Tour players engage in a daily workout regimen.

-While the average player doesn’t have access to those facilities, there’s no reason he or she can’t put into practice some simple steps to maximize on-course results.
+While the average player doesn’t have access to the same facilities as professional golfers, there’s no reason he or she can’t put into practice some simple steps to maximize on-course results.
 And with the new golf season upon us, there’s no better time to start.

 My work with the PGA of America and the Cybex Institute for Exercise Science has led me to recognize that all players will benefit by focusing on four key areas: posture, lateral stability, balance and rotation.